 October is here and I have been working hard to make a countdown to Halloween Board.
-My son has asked me everyday if its time to go Trick or Treating and this will help him know when it's time.
-The Halloween Countdown Sign will also help with number recognition and patterns.
-I had to make it educational to.
+My son has asked me everyday if its time to go Trick or Treating and this will help him know when it’s time.
+The DIY Halloween Countdown Sign will also help with number recognition and patterns.
+The teacher in me had to make it educational too.

 Below are some affiliate links and I may make a commission for purchases made through the following links.

 I looked and looked on Pinterest at all kinds of different countdown signs and had an idea of what I wanted to make, I just had to find a magnetic dry erase board.
 I was so happy when I found one on a Facebook kids site in my area for $5.
 It was perfect, but it was bigger then what I thought.
 So I had to really think about how I was going to create the sign.

 I love ribbon, its like an obsession.
 I found Halloween ribbon in the same color tones with 4 different patterns and I decided to wrap the edges in ribbon.
 I did the same pattern of the ribbon all around the board.
 I did try painting the edge of the board, but the paint just smeared.
 I cut the ribbon about 4 inches in length so it would wrap around and be covered by the paper.
 Then on the back of the board I glued (with a glue gun) all the ribbon down on the backside.

 The corners of the board needed a lot of ribbon because of the rounded corners and I ran out of my ribbon from the edges, so I used polka dot in the corners.
 If you have a board with corners, my suggest is to do the corners first before you do any other ribbon.
 Start in the middle of the corner and work out to the straight edges.
 I saved my corners to last and it was tough to do.